dartwork-repo/dartwork-mpl/docs/gallery/06_specialized_plots/plot_ridgeline.rst

 Ridgeline Plots
 ===============

-Visualizing distributions across categories with ridgeline plots.
+Use ridgeline (joy) plots with baseline offsets and smooth fills to compare distributions across categories.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-92